-In the small intestine, there are millions of small villi and lacteals, which are little finger-like “grasses,” or mucus membranes, that sweep the gut and help absorb nutritional fats and send the toxic fats on to the liver for processing.
+In the small intestine, there are millions of small villi and lacteals, little finger-like “grasses,” or mucus membranes, that sweep the gut, absorb good fats, and send toxic fats on to the liver for processing.

-If this detoxification pathway is not properly working, the body can store the toxic fats, rather than remove them.
-The ¼ inch on the inside of the gut wall must have those villi and lacteals functioning well, and the ¼ inch on the outside of the gut (which is that lymph tissue) must not be congested.
-(5-9)
+If this detox pathway is not working properly, the body will store toxic fats, rather than remove them.
+The 1/8 inch on the inside of the gut wall must have those villi and lacteals functioning well, and the 1/8 inch on the outside of the gut (which is that lymph tissue) must not be congested.5-9

 When the lymphatic system becomes congested, this natural process of using good fats and discarding bad fats can be compromised.

-Symptoms of a Congested GALT Affecting the Lymphatic System are: (5-9)
+Symptoms of Congested GALT Affecting Lymphatic System5-9

 - Occasional constipation

-- Mild rash or itchy skin
+- Mild rash / itchy skin

 - Occasional swollen hands and feet